Pratik-Github1/storeapi-mybizz/README.md

 ## API Authentication

-All endpoints are currently open and do not require authentication.
+Currently, all endpoints are open and do not require authentication.
 You can integrate Token or JWT authentication as needed.

 ---